A5hleyRich/buddypress-admin-only-profile-fields/readme.txt

 = How do I hide a profile field? =

 In the WordPress admin area, go to *Users > Profile Fields* and click *Edit* on the desired profile field.
-Under the *Default Visibility* panel select *Hidden* as the value and click *Save*.
+Under the *Default Visibility* panel select *Admin*, *Everyone (Admin Editable)* or *Only Me (Admin Editable)* as the value and click *Save*.

-The profile field is now hidden from all users except Administrators.
+If *Admin* is selected then it's an Admin Only field which isn't available to the user or public.

+If *Everyone (Admin Editable)* is selected it's then controlled by Admin and visible on the users public profile.

+If *Only Me (Admin Editable)* is selected it's then controlled by Admin and only visible to the user.

 = How do I change who can view and edit the hidden field? =